Party Music: Album cover

 The original cover of the album, created in June 2001, depicted Boots Riley and Pam the Funkstress destroying the twin towers of the World Trade Center using what appeared to be a detonator.
 The apparent detonator was actually an electronic tuner.
-The album was originally scheduled for release in September of that year, but after the September 11 attacks (during which, the Twin Towers were destroyed in real life), the band decided to postpone the album's release until November, so they could create a new cover art.
+The album's release had already been pushed back from early September to November by the time the Twin Towers were destroyed during the September 11 attacks.
+The printing of the original cover was scheduled to begin on September 11; after the attacks, the label halted the print run and began work on new artwork, over the objections of Boots Riley, who argued for keeping the original design.

 In a 2001 interview with Seattle newspaper The Stranger, Boots Riley spoke about his fight to keep the album cover following the events of September 11:

 There's been a whitewash in the media over the past couple days over what the U.S.'s role in the world is, and the fact that they kill hundreds of thousands of people per year to protect profit.
 Now how can I get to the point where I could be saying that on the world stage, and interrupt the lies that CBS, CNN, NBC, and everyone is saying?
 In my view, that [would be] by keeping the cover.
 Not because I think by looking at the cover you get all of this message that I'm telling you, but as a way to have a platform to interrupt the stream of lies that are being told right now.

 In 2024, the original cover was listed in Rolling Stone in a list of "The 50 Worst Album Covers of All Time" as the 46th worst album cover due to the attempt to keep it in spite of 9/11.